scharantej/dataplex-oda/02-lab-guide/03-organize-your-data-lake.md

 ### 2.3.
 Enable Data Catalog Sync in the Dataproc Metastore Service

 We created a Dataproc Metastore Service with GRPC endpoint via Terraform.
-We will enable the Data Catalog sync so that databases and tables metadata is hydrated in Data Catalg automatically.
+We will enable the Data Catalog sync so that databases and tables metadata are automatically hydrated in Data Catalog.

 Paste this in cloud shell-